Mistakes are always forgivable, if one has the courage to admit them.–Bruce Lee

 Once again I had to do some soul searching as to what I wanted to do with my life.
 I charged through physical therapy and got my knee better and went on to attend UGA.
 I had aspirations of coaching and teaching so I had enrolled into the School of Education.

-Even though I had completed up through my 3rd year of college in the School of Education at UGA I was unhappy.
+Though I had completed up through my 3rd year of college in the School of Education at UGA I was unhappy.
 I really just wanted to coach.
 I wasn’t enthused about the idea of having to sit in a classroom all day long just to coach a few hours after school.
 Don’t get me wrong, there’s nothing wrong this and we need good coaches and teachers, but it just wasn’t for me.
 This story would be about someone else.

 I wasn’t happy in the School of Education at UGA.
 The unhappiness was because I found myself having a strong disagreement with what they were teaching in their curriculum.
 I realized that it wasn’t as much about truth and history as it was about victimization and a sort of indoctrination.
 In my experience they were trying to tell me what to think…instead of how to think.
 Fortunately I believe I had enough of the latter trait inside of me to identify what was going on.